jamieadamsuk/jamieadamsdotclick2022/content/stream/nearly-40.md

 _Well, at least I haven’t got that to deal with,_ I thought.

-This morning, I woke up unable to raise my arm above chest level.
+This morning, my arm decided that it would not play its usual role.
 My elbow is red, hot & swollen with fluid.
-I didn’t bang or stress it—it just decided that it would not play its usual role for me today.
+I didn't do anything to it, that I can recall.

 So, I guess this is how it is now.